IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Prefix Information option (PIO) are associated with the PvD of the last received RA which included the given PIO.

-PvD IDs MUST be compared in a case-insensitive manner (i.e., A=a), assuming ASCII with zero parity while non-alphabetic codes must match exactly (see also Section 3.1 of {{!RFC1035}}).
-For example, "pvd.example.com." or "PvD.Example.coM." would refer to the same PvD.
+PvD IDs MUST be compared in a case-insensitive manner as defined by
+{{!RFC4343}}.
+For example, "pvd.example.com." or "PvD.Example.coM."
+would refer to the same PvD.

 While resolving names, executing the default address selection algorithm {{?RFC6724}} or executing the default router